arshmittal16/Corona-FAQ-Chatbot/data/nlu.md

 - how can one protect himself?
 - how to protect ourselves from corona?
 - how to protect from it?
+- what can i do for my protection?
+- What can I do to protect myself?
+- How to protect myself?
+- what precautions should I follow?
+- how to prevent myself from get infected?

 ## intent:sars
 - is it like SARS?